 Book of the Month – February 2019 Book Releases

 I want to highlight one more Book of the Month pick from January to give you a taste of how varied their choices are each month.
-Eleven year old Ren is given one final task when his master dies: to find his master’s severed finger and return it, in the next 49 days, or his master’s soul will be doomed to wander the earth.
+Eleven-year-old Ren is given one final task when his master dies: to find his master’s severed finger and return it, in the next 49 days, or his master’s soul will be doomed to wander the earth.
 From there, his story will mingle with dance hall girl Ji Lin who has found the finger, all while a tiger stalks the town.
 Mixing Chinese folklore and superstition with historical fiction, Choo’s novel looks to be a beautifully written and imaginative story.
-Read more →

 February 2019 Book Releases on My To-Read List

 I’ve heard great things about Jane Harper’s novel The Dry, so when I saw her name among the list of new fiction releases, I knew I had to mention her.
 Set in the outback of Australia, Nathan and Bub find the body of their brother Cameron on the edge of their ranch.
 Did Cam end his own life or did someone end it for him?
-More a character study than a murder mystery, The Lost Man looks to be one of the most-anticipated new book releases this month.
-Read more →
+More a character study than a murder mystery, The Lost Man looks to be one of the most anticipated new book releases this month.

 Intriguing New Fiction Books

 Yara Zgheib hits the emotions hard in her debut novel.
-Professional dancer Anna Roux is plagues with uncertainties.
-In attempt to take control, she starts controlling her eating and eventually weighs only 88 pounds.
+Professional dancer Anna Roux is plagued with uncertainties.
+In an attempt to take control, she starts controlling her eating and eventually weighs only 88 pounds.
 Admitted to a treatment facility for her anorexia, Anna meets other brave women fighting their own battles with eating disorders.
 Reviews of the novel mention the raw emotion and the power of the story, so I’m intrigued to see how it reads.
-Read more →